-Adult Mental Health & Learning Disabilities (2) & Learning Disabilities (2) Driving our work Increase access to transformed models of the adult community and perinatal and children's and young people's mental health.
-Reducing the reliance on inpatient care for people with Learning Disabilities and Autistic people- No more than 30 Adults and no more than 3 CYP with LD or Autism per 1 million population.
-Deliver Annual Health Checks to 75% of those aged 14+ and on the GP Learning Disability register.
-Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 61 Adult Community- Mental Health Perinatal Improve access and completed treatments Increase access to spouse/partner.
-We have increased the number of women accessing specialist perinatal and maternal mental health services by 80% over the 2023/24 and ended the year in the top 10 of ICBs nationally for best access levels.
+Adult Mental Health & Learning Disabilities (2) Driving our work Increase access to transformed models of the adult community and children's and young people's mental health.
+Reducing the reliance on inpatient care for people with Learning Dis Autistic people- No more than 30 Adults and no more than 3 CYP w Autism per 1 million population.
+Deliver Annual Health Checks to 75% of those aged 14+ and on the Disability register. ealth. for people with Learning Disabilities and s and no more than 3 CYP with LD or f those aged 14+ and on the GP Learning Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 61 Adult Community- Mental Health Perinatal Improve access and completed treatments Increase access to spouse/partner. • We have increased the number of women accessing specialist perinatal and maternal mental health services by 80% over the 2023/24 and ended the year in the top 10 of ICBs nationally for best access levels.
 Information was not available at the point of publication.
 62 Adult Community- Mental Health Talking Therapies Improve access and completed treatments - in line with Talking Therapies manual.
 Improve reliable recovery and reliable improvement.
 Information was not available at the point of publication.
 63 Adult Community- Mental Health Dementia Diagnosis Improve access and complete diagnostics Improve care and support.
 Over the course of 2023/24 we exceeded our target dementia diagnosis rate, achieving 68.2%, which represented a 2pp improvement on the March 2023 position Information not available at the point of publication.
-64 Learning Disabilities and Autistic Transformation - Inpatient Services To review the service, offer for people accessing NHS-funded short breaks.
+64 Learning Disabilities and Autistic Transformation - Inpatient Services To review the service, offer for people accessing NHS- funded short breaks.
 To review the inpatient assessment and treatment offered for people with a learning disability.
 Discovery phase complete.
 Information not available at the point of publication.
 65 Learning Disabilities and Autistic Transformation Urgent Care Services To support more people to access urgent assessment and treatment within their own homes and reduce the use of inpatient services for the assessment and treatment of people with learning difficulties and co-occurring mental health/behavioural needs.
 Information not available at the point of publication.
 Information not available at the point of publication.
-66 Learning Disabilities and Autistic Transformation Community Services Access to treatment and interventions to reduce risk factors should be increased to improve the identification of people at increased risk of physical health comorbidities.
+66 Learning Disabilities and Autistic Transformation Community Services Access to treatment and interventions to reduce risk factors should be increased to improve the identification of people at increased risk of physical health co- morbidities.
 One such intervention is to increase the uptake of Annual health checks for people with diagnosed learning disabilities.
 Increase uptake of Annual health checks for people with diagnosed learning disabilities.
 Information not available at the point of publication.